PyxelM/alucinara/content/cosmology/celestial-beings/the-angels.md

 Furthermore, they are incorporeal, and are only accessible to interact with through dreams and visions triggered by [alucinara](cosmology/alucinara.md) and hallucinogenic substances, which are commonly an important feature of many religions.
 ## Notable Angels:
- - Kherelli, the morellic deity of nature
+ - Qherel'li[^1], the nature mother
+ - Qeirįs, the explainer

+[^1]: Using the angels' Sarvaran names; also appears as 'Kherelli' in Old Sarvaran.